fmoessbauer/drace/README.md

-                    this might be necessary if more threads than cores are active --excl-master     : exclude the runtime thread, useful if loader races --delayed-syms    : Do not lookup symbols on each race --xml-file <file> : log races in valkyries xml format in this file --out-file <file> : log races in human readable format in this file
+                    this might be necessary if more threads than cores are active --excl-master     : exclude the runtime thread, useful if loader races --delayed-syms    : Do not lookup symbols on each race --fast-mode       : only flush local buffers on sync-event (all buffers otherwise) --xml-file <file> : log races in valkyries xml format in this file --out-file <file> : log races in human readable format in this file
 ```